nornir/nornir.github.io/source/usage/reports.rst

 The prune histogram indicates how each tile scored.
 The blank tiles can be seen clustered to the left with low scores.
 In this example I would first set a prune threshold of 5, rebuild and re-evaluate.

 .. figure:: SerialEM\75_PruneScores.png

+For this example I would suggest setting the max cutoff to 125 and not setting a low cutoff value.

 Prune cutoffs are set with the ``SetPruneCutoff`` pipeline.